dapphub/dapptools/src/hevm/README.md

 Usage: hevm dapp-test [--json-file STRING] [--dapp-root STRING] [--debug]
                       [--fuzz-runs INT] [--replay (TEXT,BYTESTRING)]
-                      [--rpc TEXT] [--verbose INT] [--coverage] [--state STRING] [--match STRING]
+                      [--rpc TEXT] [--verbose INT] [--coverage] [--state STRING] [--match STRING] [--smttimeout INT] [--max-iterations INT]
+                      [--solver STRING] [--cache STRING]
 ```

 Run any ds-test testing functions.
 Run under the hood whenever `dapp test` or `dapp debug` is called.
 If testing functions have been given arguments, they will be randomly instantiated and run `--fuzz-runs` number of times.
 In `--debug` mode, property based tests will not be available unless given specific arguments using `--replay`.
+If testing functions are prefixed with `prove` they will be symbolically executed.

+The `smttimeout`, `max-iterations` and `solver` options have the same semantics as in `hevm symbolic`

 ### Environment Variables